maxitg/SetReplace/Documentation/Generators/EventSelectionParameters.md

 <img src="/Documentation/Images/TokenEventGraphGenerations.png" width="444.6">

-Restricting the number of generations to one will prevent the last two events from occuring.
+Restricting the number of generations to one will prevent the last two events from occurring.
 Note, however, that another event is created instead:

 ```wl
 In[] := #["ExpressionsEventsGraph"] & @ SetReplaceTypeConvert[{WolframModelEvolutionObject, 2}] @